 What type of fencing you choose for your cows will depend, in part, on their breed and usage.

-You also need to consider what other animals will come into contact with your fence.
+It would be best to consider what other animals will come into contact with your fence.

 You may need a fence that’s robust enough to keep predators away from your precious calves.
 On the other hand, you might need to consider wildlife-friendly fencing if deer or pronghorn are liable to cross it.

-Costs will also influence your final decision and you need to factor in the upfront cost of materials, the cost of fence maintenance, and the expected lifespan of your best fence for cattle.
+Costs will also influence your final decision, and you need to factor in the upfront cost of materials, the cost of fence maintenance, and the expected lifespan of your best fence for cattle.